 For instance, switching to LEDs will cut your energy bill in addition to being free of mercury and the other toxic gases contained in older light bulbs.
 Offering employees more sustainable, healthy foods at the cafeteria will show that you care about them as well as improving their performance.
 Recycling should also be on the agenda.

 Try to utilize natural light where possible.
 If you can make the investment, solar is a great option.
 Digital billing will save you more than one kind of paper.
 Don’t forget to let your customers know about your efforts.
+Oh, and definitely make the switch to a more eco-friendly energy provider, you can find and compare business energy suppliers easily online.

 On-site employees can be expensive.
 You have to factor in office space, equipment, insurance, and benefits on top of a reasonable salary.
 But an extra hand or two is necessary for growth.
 Instead of hiring more staff, consider outsourcing.
 This allows you to benefit from much lower rates and avoid having to facilitate the workers on your premises.